health and wellness

 The Venture's policies and approach to safety management

-Glencore's Sustainable Development Director is responsible for safety,
+Glencore's Chief HSA Officer is responsible for safety, health and wellness.

 Safety programme overview